 Like the “I”m Not the Decision Maker” trick, this shifts the power out of your control.
 If you don’t want to accept certain terms of the negotiation or if you want to push your own terms, you can use this type of language for influence.
 For example, “Sorry, if you want to secure this offer, you’ll need to pay 10% today or I can not hold this product for you.
 It’s Company Policy. ” When you’re being the helpful negotiator, you may not want to push a hard sell onto your client, but this can help lock people in without you being too pushy.

 Don’t be afraid of the ask, and ask like the answer is yes.
 What do I mean by that?
 Never, ever ask “So what do you think?”.
-This is an open invitation for the client to formulate what they think or for their subconscious to rationalise the faults in your offer.
+This is an open invitation for the client to formulate what they think or for their subconscious to rationalize the faults in your offer.
 Instead, you need to ask like the decision has been made.
 The classic example of this is “How would you like to pay for that today?”
 You’re not asking “Would you like to buy this umbrella?”
 You’re asking “Which umbrella will you take today?
 The green one or the blue one?”
 I can ask my husband, “Do you want to pick up the kids from school?” and he’ll respond.
 “No thanks, you can do it”.
 But if I ask him, “What time are you picking up the kids from school?” he’ll tell me time.
 It’s better to put certain terms in your proposals or contracts and ask them to opt out or choose, rather than asking them to contribute.

 If you don’t ask, you won’t get.
 When I first went on a holiday to Bali, my experienced travelling companions explained to me that the “haggle” was the expected sales process.
 The seller will give you the biggest offer they can extend within the boundaries of a “reasonable” offer.
 You, the buyer, must counter offer.
 This continues until we each reach the limits of what we’re prepared to accept.
 So try not to accept the first offer.
-It’s highly likely it will favour the other side.
+It’s highly likely it will favor the other side.
 Even if the first offer seems great, show some hesitation, don’t seem too overly keen, and perhaps reluctantly refuse, but be clear as to whether this is a “one time offer” or not.

 Everyone likes to make an informed and considered the decision.
 We like to feel like we’re in control because the choice has been placed before us.
-If you can construct a select number of choices, with clear inclusions in the offer, all stacked in your favour, the client will feel like they are making an informed decision of choice.
+If you can construct a select number of choices, with clear inclusions in the offer, all stacked in your favor, the client will feel like they are making an informed decision of choice.

-1. costly, but high value.
+1. costly, but high value

 2. Moderate cost, moderate value

-3. Budget but lowest offering of value;
+3. Budget but lowest offering of value

-people will typically opt for the middle.
+People will typically opt for the middle.
 Additionally, by asking the question “which do you prefer as your option of choice?” you are creating the opportunity for the “How would you like it?” trick.
 You will be familiar with the buy 2, get one free choice or take home now, pay later, which persuades you to hand over just a little bit more, by the offer of a better, alternative package.